CompCogNeuro/CompCogNeuro.github.io/content/kinase-algorithm.md

 Continuing the above metaphor, various forms of equalizing taxation and wealth redistribution are required to level the playing field in these models.
 The set of stabilizing, anti-hog mechanisms in Axon include:

-* **SWt:** structural, slowly-adapting weights.
-In addition to the usual learning weights driven by the above equations, we introduce a slowly-adapting, multiplicative weight value that represents the biophysical properties of the dendritic spine -- the SWts "literally" give the model a spine!
+* **SWt:** structural, slowly adapting weights.
+In addition to the usual learning weights driven by the above equations, we introduce a slowly adapting, multiplicative weight value that represents the biophysical properties of the dendritic spine -- the SWts "literally" give the model a spine!

-    As reviewed in [[synaptic plasticity]] spines are structural complexes where all the synaptic machinery is organized, and they slowly grow and shrink via genetically-controlled, activity-dependent protein remodeling processes, primarily involving the _actin_ fibers also found in muscles.
+    As reviewed in [[synaptic plasticity]] spines are structural complexes where all the synaptic machinery is organized, and they slowly grow and shrink via genetically controlled, activity-dependent protein remodeling processes, primarily involving the _actin_ fibers also found in muscles.
 A significant amount of spine remodeling takes place during sleep, so the SWt updating represents a simple model of sleep effects.

     The SWt is multiplicative in the sense that larger vs. smaller spines provide more or less room for the AMPA receptors that constitute the adaptive weight value.
-The net effect is that the more rapid trial-by-trial weight changes are constrained by this more slowly-adapting multiplicative factor, preventing more extreme changes.
+The net effect is that the more rapid trial-by-trial weight changes are constrained by this more slowly adapting multiplicative factor, preventing more extreme changes.
 Furthermore, the SWt values are constrained by a zero-sum dynamic relative to the set of receiving connections into a given neuron, preventing the neuron from increasing _all_ of its weights higher and hogging the space.
 The SWt is also initialized with all of the randomness associated with the initial weights, and preserving this source of random variation, preventing weights from becoming too self-similar.

 * **Homeostatic activity levels:** There is extensive evidence from Gina Turrigiano and collaborators, among others, that synapses are homeostatically rescaled to maintain target levels of overall activity, which vary across individual neurons [[@TorradoPachecoBottorffGaoEtAl21].
 We simulate this process at the same slower timescale as updating the SWts (likewise associated with sleep), which are also involved in the rescaling process.
 The target activity levels can also slowly adapt over time, similar to an adaptive bias weight that absorbs the "DC" component of the learning signal ([[@Schraudolph98]]]], but this adaptation is typically subject to a zero-sum constraint, so any increase in activity in one neuron must be compensated for by reductions elsewhere.